3D-rendered coronavirus with spike proteins.

 Meanwhile, MERS-CoV can be transmitted from camels to humans.
 Several known coronaviruses circulate through animals that have not yet infected humans.

 On March 11, 2020, the WHO characterized the Coronavirus as a pandemic.
-It has designated the outbreak with a high-level warning similar to that for Ebola, Polio, Swine Flu, and Zika virus.
-The international health alert is a call to the different countries worldwide to coordinate their response under the guidance of the WHO.
+It has designated the outbreak with a high-level warning similar to that for Ebola, Polio, Swine Flu, and the Zika virus.
+The international health alert is a call to countries worldwide to coordinate their response under the guidance of the WHO.

 Symptoms of Coronavirus